jacobmiller29/BERT-Slant/README.md

 ![image](wandb-figures/bert-slant.png)

-## Running the Fine-tuned Model on Cable News Corpus
+## Running the Fine-tuned Model on the Cable News Corpus

 I then ran this model on my dataset of cable news broadcasts (≈6 million 1-minute broadcast segments) to get the predicted ideology scores of the media broadcasts.
 I load these results in, and merge them to some metadata so we can start to explore slant on the media.